DelfinaRuth/DelfinaRuth/README.md

 ### 💻 Ecommerce "Futurum"

-5 developers working together to develop an ecommerce platform for technology courses.
+Futurum is an Ecommerce Platform for technology courses.

+Project made with 4 developers in 2 weeks.

 ### 📱 Mobile App "El Club del Plan" - CEIBO DIGITAL